OrthogonalDesign/DDD_Introduction/PITCHME.md

 * Because we use DateTime to represent YearMonth which is not exactly same thing which bring some I called technical requirement (instead of business code) which is not actually necessary.
+* But consider the potential bug prevention, it is better to always convert a give datetime to the first day of the month, even it is already did before.
+Because from the snippet code you working on, you have no idea.

++++
+### YearMonth by Another Design Decision

 ---
 ### What is DDD